mfpx/python-http-server/README.md

 ## SSL Configuration

 This feature is highly experimental and self-signed certificates might cause the server to crash.
 There is a self-signed certificate included for ease of testing, it's located in *certs*.
-You can use self-signed certificates by adding an exception in the browser, then restarting the server.<br />
+You can use self-signed certificates by setting *strict_cert_validation* to *false*.<br />
-Accessing the server running in SSL through a non-SSL connection, will also cause the server to die.
-This will be fixed later on.<br /><br />
+Accessing the server running in SSL through a non-SSL connection, will also cause the server to die if *strict_cert_validation* is set to *true*.<br /><br />
 In order to use SSL, specify the certificate location in *conf.json* and set *use_encryption* to *true*.<br />
 You might also want to change the server port to something other than 80, the default SSL port is 443.